Skip to main content

 Magento Admin URI

 Step 6.
-Configure virtual host NginX for Magento 2
+Configure NginX virtual host for Magento 2

-Edit the virtual host:
+Let's edit the virtual host:

 sudo nano /etc/nginx/sites-available/magento